MLogdberg/mlogdberg.github.io/_posts/2019-08-23-Function and Application Insight part 2.md

 ![Operation in Overview](/assets/uploads/2019/08/functionsAi-endtoendwithoperation.png)

-Custo properties is easily seton each operation for traceability or information
+Custom properties is easily set on each operation for traceability or information, bellow is how we can add **LineID** as a custom property.

 ```csharp
 op.Telemetry.Context.GlobalProperties.Add("LineID", i.ToString());